manujsdev/manu-blog-svelte/src/lib/articles/configure-nvim-width-lua/index-en.md

 If you are interested in learning about Lua, you can go to official [Lua site](https://www.lua.org/).

-Here, we going to see how to configure Neovim.
+We going to see how to configure Neovim.
 For this, we have a _init.vim_ or _init.lua_ file (never both).
 I recommend you study the documentation of vim to expand knowledge on this topic.
 They can open the editor (vim) and run the following command:

 ```sh
 :help config